bwsw/cloudstack-ui/README.md

 1. Before you start, please, prepare Node development environment.
 Install Node.js or update your current node.js to latest stable version (We recomend Node.js v6.9.2).
 2. Clone the CSUI project from GitHub and open it.
-3. Use terminal to run "npm install" command.
-This command installs all depencies, which are used in the project.
+3. Run "npm install" command.
+This command installs all dependencies, which are used in the project.
 Also, you may use "yarn" command.
-4. Prepare your own proxy-conf.js file and set the API endpoint in this file, or set BACKEND_API_URL in environment.
+4. Prepare your own proxy-conf.js file and set the API endpoint in this file.
-5. Use "scripts" section in package.json file to provide common project commands.

 ### Main commands